LBHackney-IT/lbh-core/README.md

 #### Logging scope middleware
 The logging scope middleware sets up a logging scope for every incoming HTTP request.
-This means that every log statement made within that scope (i.e. during the HTTP request processing) will include an addition string that contains both the correlation id (and user id, if available in the headers) of the caller.
+This means that every log statement made within that scope (i.e. during the HTTP request processing) will include an addition string that contains both the correlation id (and user email, if available in the headers) of the caller.
 This means that all other logging need not concern itself without having to add this data as it is already included.